Late-time ensembles of quantum states in quantum chaotic systems: Moments of entanglement entropy within ensembles

 \subsection{Entanglement patterns for the Haar ensemble}

-In the absence of any structure, the distribution of EE of pure random states drawn from $\Phi_{\rm Haar}$ depends only on subsystem dimensions through the parameters $f$ and $L$.
-The average EE is given by \be \mu_{\rm H} \approx Lf\log d-\frac{1}{2}\delta_{f,1/2}, \ee which was first conjectured by Page~\cite{1993PRL_Page} and later proven analytically by others~\cite{2016PRE_entanglementdispersion,2017PRE_entanglementvariance_proof,2019PRD_BianchiDona}.
+In the absence of any structure, the distribution of subsystem entanglement entropy of pure random states drawn from $\Phi_{\rm Haar}$ depends only on subsystem dimensions through the parameters $f$ and $L$.
+Without loss of generality, we assume $f \le 1/2$.
+The average EE $\mu_{\rm H} = \langle S_A\rangle $ is given by \be \mu_{\rm H} \approx Lf\log d-\frac{1}{2}\delta_{f,1/2}, \ee which was first conjectured by Page~\cite{1993PRL_Page} and later proven analytically by others~\cite{2016PRE_entanglementdispersion,2017PRE_entanglementvariance_proof,2019PRD_BianchiDona}.
 The first term in the RHS of Eq.~(\ref{eq:page}) is the volume-law term which scales with subsytem size $L_A = fL$, and the second term gives rise to the `half-qubit' shift correction for half subsystems.
 The variance of EE for pure random states, $\sigma^{2}_{\rm H} \approx d^{-L(1+|1-2f|)}$, is exponentially small in subsystem size.
 This implies that the EE is typical and a single pure random state has the Page entropy in Eq.~(\ref{eq:page}).